stromberger/stromberger.github.io/posts/fib.md

 title: Squaring Fibonacci Numbers without Multiplication
 author: Alexander Stromberger
 date: 2025-02-01
+excerpt: Discover an elegant mathematical solution to compute squared Fibonacci numbers using only addition through recurrence relations and algebraic manipulation.
 ---

 I got an interesting exercise this semester in formal methods: